The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying It's just the way it is.

 Heck, what's his name?

-Ted Turner was on Piers Morgan last night, the guy who sat in or replaced for Larry King.
+Ted Turner was on Piers Morgan last night, the guy who sat in or replaced Larry King.

-And Ted Turner said, yeah, you know Romney wouldn't be bad.
+And Ted Turner said, yeah, you know, Romney wouldn't be bad.

 Romney wouldn't be a bad president.